MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/overview.md

 manager: shellyha
 ---

-# AI for Customer Service Insights overview
+# Customer Service Insights overview

-Dynamics 365 AI for Customer Service Insights gives you actionable insights into critical performance metrics, operational data, and emerging trends from your customer service system.
+Dynamics 365 Customer Service Insights gives you actionable insights into critical performance metrics, operational data, and emerging trends from your customer service system.
 Built-in dashboards, interactive charts, and visual filters provide views into support operations data across channels, and highlight areas for improvement that can have the greatest impact, helping you quickly evaluate and respond to key performance indicators (KPIs) and customer satisfaction levels.

 Customer Service Insights uses artificial intelligence to automatically group your cases into topics using natural language understanding.
 Topics enable you to discover and adapt to current and emerging trends, improve brand sentiment, and identify problem areas.
 By pinpointing and fixing issues before they impact customers, you can deliver better customer service experiences.